Based on a true story.

 [A John Krasinski type.]

 The father/nephew in his late 30s represents what’s possible when men step up.
 Women often default into caregiving roles in families, but when men in the audience see a man on screen taking on the complexities of caregiving in an admirable way, it helps shift cultural expectations.
-Ellis is a single dad facing pressure from all sides when a shocking loss makes it worse.
+Ellis is a single dad facing pressure from all sides when a shocking loss makes it even worse.

 • Amanda